Revolut Business account review

 Another said “They are innovative in the field they operate in.”

-Out of 5, the Revolut Business app has a rating of 4.9 from 35.5K reviews in the App Store.
-It also performs well on Google Play, where it has a score of 4.8 from 27K Android app users (November 2024).
+Out of 5, the Revolut Business app has a rating of 4.9 from over 39,000 reviews in the Apple App Store.
+It also performs well in the Google Play Store, where it has a score of 4.8 from more than 30,000 Android app users.

 On Trustpilot, customer reviews are for the Revolut brand in general, not its business account specifically.
-Here, Revolut received an average mark of 4.2 out of 5, and a rating of Great, from over 168K reviews (November 2024).
+Here, Revolut received an average mark of 4.4 out of 5, and a rating of Great, from over 186,000 reviews.
 Users praised Revolut’s customer service, as well as the international and overseas card use features.
+These were all checked in March 2025.

 Depending on the features you use, Revolut’s basic business account might not be totally free, so make sure you’ve wrapped your head around the fees”